-Placement guidelines
+Placement Guidelines

-Students wanting to be placed in centres where
+Students wanting to be placed in schools or kura where

-- A member of their family attends as a student or as a staff member. - They, or a member of their family, has been or is currently employed in any capacity. - They have a personal relationship with a member of the centre staff or Management Committee. - They work in an early childhood education and care centre managed by the same owner/committee
+- A member of their family attends as a student or as a staff member. - They, or a member of their family, has been or is currently employed in any capacity. - They have a personal relationship with a member of the school/kura staff or Board of Trustees.